robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 #### The AML events chain to the default

-- Q1/2023 -- The arrival of nearly 100 accountants in Kiev to audit the use of American aid, the month-long booking at a luxury hotel by the U.S.
+- Q1/2023 -- The arrival of nearly 100 accountants in Kiev to audit the use of American aid, and the month-long booking at a luxury hotel by the U.S.

 - Q2/2023 -- The Accounting Chamber of Ukraine, with U.S. support, also organized two audits of American financial aid, with 25 trained auditors.